|Class hours:||TR 2:30–4 in 2-147|

 |Office hours:||Tue 1:30–2:30 in 2-377 and by appointment (possibly over Zoom)|

 |Grading:||Based on weekly problem sets, which will be due mostly on Thursdays (Sep 22, Sep 29, Oct 6, Oct 20, Oct 27, Nov 3, Nov 10, Nov 17, Dec 1, Dec 13) and collected in class on due dates.
-You may use TeX or you may write your solutions by hand; in the latter case please make sure they are easy to read!
+The exercises are given in the lecture notes at the end of each chapter.
+The exercises with a star next to their numbers are optional.

 You may consult anyone and anything but you need to absorb and write out the solutions yourself.
 Anything close to copying is not permitted.
 Your scores will be posted on Canvas and the papers will be returned in class or during office hours.|

 You might find Pset Partners useful for forming study groups.

 |Description:||This course presents fundamental techniques for the rigorous study of partial differential equations (PDEs).
 We will start with the theory of distributions, Fourier transform, and Sobolev spaces, and explore some applications of these to constant coefficient PDEs such as Δu=f.
 We next go to more advanced applications as time permits, such as discreteness of the spectrum of the Laplacian on compact Riemannian manifolds and/or Hodge Theory.|

 |Prerequisites:||The official prerequisites are 18.102 or 18.103.
 The course will use basic concepts from functional analysis such as bounded operators on Banach spaces.
 It will also use Lebesgue integral as a black box.
 More complicated functional analysis will be reviewed as needed.
 The latter part of the course will use manifolds – I will review them briefly but familiarity with 18.101 will make things more comfortable.
 We will also be using a bit of complex analysis (18.112).|